biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 - Footer that will contain links to your social accounts (Instagram, TikTok, Twitter, ...)

-To better visualize the website you will build, take a look at the following GIF.👇
+To better visualize the website that you will be building, take a look at the following GIF.👇
 ![This is the website you will build](../photos/personal-website-gif.gif)